Walking Holidays in Northern England

 Follow the most extensive Roman remains in the world from Coast to Coast.

-An easy to follow trail with great accommodation.
+An easy to follow trail with well-trodden paths and clear waymarking.

-The walk starts and ends in the village of Aysgarth in the heart of Wensleydale, famous for its cheese as well as its waterfalls, it visits Hawes, the highest market town in Yorkshire and passes through fabulous Swaledale with its wildflower meadows and landscape of limestone dry stone walls and barns.
+Starting and ending in the charming village of Aysgarth in the heart of Wensleydale, famous for its cheese as well as its stunning waterfalls, the route takes you through Hawes, the highest market town in Yorkshire, and into the tranquil beauty of Swaledale.
+Here, wildflower meadows, limestone barns, and dry stone walls paint the landscape, offering endless photo opportunities.

 Length